rugtres/programming4biologists/using-vs-code.md

 #### Note for Ubuntu users

 You might encounter some errors while setting up the debugger.
+To fix them, follow the steps below.

+##### Unable to start debugging

+If this error pops up in Visual Studio Code:
 ```
 Unable to start debugging : The value of miDebuggerPath is invalid
 ```